 Under the Lemon Law rules in California, the Lemon Law time limit for filing a claim is four years from the date the consumer first realized (or should have realized) that their vehicle was a lemon.
 The four-year period for Lemon Law claims doesn't always start on the vehicle's purchase or lease date.
 Rather, it begins when you first notice or should notice a consistent defect.
 This could mean the time starts counting with the first repair effort or when it's clear the issue can't be fixed.

 Once you suspect that your vehicle may qualify under the Lemon Law, consider consulting with an experienced California Lemon Law attorney.
-Our Lemon Law lawyers at The Lemon Pros can provide you with guidance on how to proceed, help you understand your rights and the specifics of the law, and ensure that any legal action is taken within the appropriate timelines.
+Our Lemon Law lawyers can provide you with guidance on how to proceed, help you understand your rights and the specifics of the law, and ensure that any legal action is taken within the appropriate timelines.
+Start by booking a free consultation with us today to confirm whether or not your new or used vehicle qualifies as a lemon.

 Can I Return a Car I Just Bought in California?